 Just as any other business, food trucks must follow federal, state and local laws in order to operate and protect the health of their customers and employees.
-Here are the top legal responsibilities every mobile food business must adhere to:
+Here are the top food truck legalities every mobile food business must adhere to.

 - Employment and Labor.
 The Fair Labor Standards Act sets rules and provides guidance to ensure that employers in the United States do not violate the rights of their workers.